The challenges and opportunities facing Collin County - Plano Profile Connecting Collin County

 “Our citizens are involved and engaged,” said Eric Hogue, mayor of Wylie.
 “You have that hometown feeling and that’s very attractive for people to come here.”

-While each city has there own accolades and achievements they are proud, the leaders acknowledged how important it is for the cities in Collin County to work together.
+While each city has their own accolades and achievements they are proud, the leaders acknowledged how important it is for the cities in Collin County to work together.

 “It’s important for us to partner together,” said Huffman.
 “We’re looking to attract people to the region.
 That should be our focus.”